 | Humidity | Yes | Yes |

 The most fundamental difference between these monitors is what they measure.
 The Airthings View Plus tracks seven air quality parameters.
-The Awair Element tracks five.
-That gap comes down to two metrics: radon and barometric pressure.
+The Aranet4 Home tracks four — and only one of those (CO2) overlaps with the pollutants most people think of when they say "air quality monitoring."

 Radon is a naturally occurring radioactive gas that seeps into homes through foundation cracks and is the second leading cause of lung cancer after smoking, according to the EPA.
 It is odorless, colorless, and impossible to detect without a sensor.
 The Airthings View Plus includes a dedicated radon sensor that provides continuous monitoring with readings updated hourly.